Water, barley, hops, and yeast are the basic ingredients of beer.

 Leffe Brune 33cl 6.5% Belgium Abbey

-It has a dark brown color and forms good foam.
+It has a dark brown color and forms a good foam.
 Reflects a fruity aroma with souvenirs of apple.
 It is elaborated with aromatic malts, Pilsen and roasted and British and Australian hops.
 The taste is a bit sweet with sweet notes of fruit and also of brown sugar.
 The finish is drier, with touches of spice and a lower hops presence than the varied blonde that reveals touches of coffee.
 It should be served in a cup and cold, between 5 and 7ºC.
 He is an extraordinary companion for lamb stews.
 It has an alcoholic strength of 8.2%.
 The Great Beers of Belgium by Michael Jackson takes us on a tour of its ancient regions, such as Flanders and Brabant, and places the various brewing traditions in their local contexts.
-Michael jackson describes the time honoured traditional ingredients: water; the yeasts; the hops; the varieties of barley and the various brewing techniques.
-He then takes the reader round the famous breweries, frequently monasteries, and the styles – Lambic, Gauze, Kriek, framboise, brown beers, wheat beers, fruit beers, the famous Trappist and other abbey beers, and golden ales.
+Michael Jackson describes the time honoured traditional ingredients: water; the yeasts; the hops; the varieties of barley and the various brewing techniques.
+He then takes the reader around the famous breweries, frequently monasteries, and the styles – Lambic, Gauze, Kriek, Framboise, brown beers, wheat beers, fruit beers, the famous Trappist and other abbey beers, and golden ales.
 Belgium is to beer what Burgandy and Bordeaux are to wine.

 Erdinger Dunkel 50cl 5.6% German Weissbier

 It is a beer of roasted but bright color, chocolaty aroma and foam of good formation as all of its range.
-In the palate it proves little fruity, with a slight touch of chocolate and a spicy sensation.
+In the palate, it proves little fruity, with a slight touch of chocolate and a spicy sensation.
 The finish is fresh and a little more malted, with hops and roast notes.
 It should be served cold, between 6 and 8ºC, in glass extra-long, the glass of the beers of wheat.
 Matches well with sausages and pork roasts.